wwwng/wwwng.github.io/content/credits/index.md

 ---
-title: "Kontakt"
+title: "Credits"
 date: 2019-06-17T23:53:00+01:00
-draft: false
+draft: true
 hideLastModified: true
-showInMenu: true
+showInMenu: false
 # no need for the "summary" parameter as it is not displayed in any previews
 ---
 {{< jsxmpp >}}